sherlock-protocol/sherlock-v2-docs/audits/judging/lead-judge.md

 ### Deviation Template

-When deviating, document the decision as follows:
+When deviating from the judging guidelines, document the decision as follows:

 Based on the audit context, the applicable guideline is:
 > {guideline}